 In 2013, BoltDB was initially started by Ben Johnson as a port of LMDB to Go, but then the two projects diverged as the author of Bolt decided to focus on simplicity and providing the easy-to-use Go API.
-The goal of BoltDB became to provide a simple, fast, and reliable database for projects that don't require a full database server.
+The goal of BoltDB became to provide a simple, fast, and reliable database for projects that do not require a full database server.

 BoltDB supports lock-free MVCC using a single writer and multiple readers.
 It allows only one read-write transaction at a time but allows multiple read-only transactions at the same time.
 Allowing read-only transactions and read-write transactions depend on one another can cause deadlocks since if there exists a reader, another writer cannot periodically remap the file as needed by copy-on-write.
 Similarly, the co-occurrence of read-only transactions and read-write transactions in the same goroutine should also be avoided due to the same reason.

 Bolt is a key-value store that provides an ordered map, which allows easy access and lookup.
 All collections of key/value pairs are stored in buckets within which all keys must be unique.
 The keys are stored in byte-sorted order within a bucket.

-When opening a database with `bolt.Open`, BoltDB obtains a file lock on the data file which prevents multiple processes from accessing the same database at the same time.
+When opening a database, BoltDB obtains a file lock on the data file which prevents multiple processes from accessing the same database at the same time.
 A process will hang upon attempting to open an already open Bolt database until the process that opens the database closes it.
-BoltDB supports the ability to prevent an indefinite wait by passing a timeout option to the `Open` function.
+BoltDB supports the ability to prevent an indefinite wait by passing a timeout option upon opening a database.